 “Almost everyday, Max and Tessa say, ‘Is today the Day Program, mom?’
 And when the answer is ‘yes’, they say, ‘Yes!
 I love the Day Program!’
 We love the Day Program.
 The consistency of the program, the structure of the classroom schedule, how academic work is blended with play, the ability for the kids to have deeper friendships and work as a team to make decisions together.
 The kids are thriving in the program and are very happy.
 They are learning how to be part of a group, learn classroom behavioral skills, be exposed to academic work at their individual level.” – Kellye, Day Program Parent

 Happy learning happens here.
-In the Day Program, learners are academically and socially engaged, and inspired to take ownership of their learning.
+In Rivers, learners are academically and socially engaged, and inspired to take ownership of their learning.
 This program is designed for homeschooling families looking for a classroom community part-time.

-The Village Home Day Program enters our 4th year in Fall 2019/20 with 4 cohorts in Beaverton and 1 cohort in Portland.
+The Village Home Day Program enters our 5th year in Fall 2020/21 with multiple cohorts in Beaverton and in Portland.

-To join the Day Program, submit an application, pay the Application Fee, and then schedule an interview.
+To join Rivers, submit an application, pay the Application Fee, and then schedule an interview.
 After the interview a class visitation may be arranged with the instructor.
 Upon acceptance a 10% deposit will is required to hold the spot in the cohort.

 Please note, this is NOT designed to be a comprehensive program — it is part-time only.